arangodb/docs/3.11/highlights.md

 - [**Inverted indexes**](indexing-inverted.html):
-  A new, eventually consistent index type that can accelerate a broad range of queries, providing similar search capabilities as ArangoSearch Views, but defined per collection and simpler to use.
+  A new, eventually consistent index type that can accelerate a broad range of queries, providing similar search capabilities as `arangosearch` Views, but defined per collection and simpler to use.

 - [**Search Alias Views**](release-notes-new-features310.html#search-alias-views):
-  Add inverted indexes to `search-alias` Views for searching multiple collections at once, as an alternative to `arangosearch` Views.
+  Add inverted indexes to `search-alias` Views for searching multiple collections at once, as a lightweight alternative to `arangosearch` Views.

 - **Persistent indexes**:
   An optional [**In-memory Cache**](indexing-persistent.html#caching-of-index-values)